-When incorporating or investing in a business, it is important to obtain a Share Certificate to validate and protect your ownership in a company.
+When registering a company in Singapore or investing in one, it is important to obtain a Share Certificate to validate and protect your ownership in a company.

 In this guide, we look at Share Certificates, a particularly important aspect that business owners should not ignore.

 A Share Certificate is a legal document issued by the company to its shareholders, once it has issued shares.
 Do note that paper Share Certificates are only applicable to private limited companies that are limited by shares (“private limited company”), as shares of public companies limited by shares (“public listed company”) are administered by The Central Depository (“CDP”) and shares are transferred and issued electronically to a shareholder’s CDP account.

 A Share Certificate will minimally, fulfill the following requirements: